wincenzo/lottery/README.md

 # lottery
-just drawing numbers for lottery
+Just drawing numbers for lottery.
+An exercise with *random* module and *classes*.